dotnetcore/DotnetSpider/README.md

 ### SAMPLE

-	Please see the Projet: DotnetSpider.Sample, I will update follow this spider's upgrade.
+	Please see the Projet: DotnetSpider.Sample, I will update follow spider's upgrade.

 ### BASE USAGE